willbundy1394/superstore-retail-dashboard/REPORT.md

-Final Business Analytics Project Report Template
+### Business Analytics Project Report Template
-Title Page
-Name: Will Bundy
+Will Bundy
-Project Title: Business Analytics Project Report
+### Project Title: Business Analytics Project Report For Superstore Retail
-Course: CAI3801.903F25.96788 AI & Analytics
-Semester: Fall 2025
 ### Part 1: Business Problem and Objectives
 Business Domain: Sales & Operations (Retail Analytics) Problem Statement: The superstore is making decent sales, but profits are all over the place, some stuff makes money, a lot of stuff loses money.
 Management doesn’t really know which products, regions, or customers are dragging profits down or which ones are worth pushing harder.
 Right now, they’re kind of lost with discounts and inventory decisions, so the main goal of this project is to figure out what’s killing or boosting profit and give them clear recommendations.